 - Does everything work if I connect the ATA directly to a T38Fax trunk?

-(Trunks and DIDs are prorated, so this is a relatively cheap and simple test even if you have to set up a new trunk temporarily.)
+(Trunks and DIDs are prorated, so this is a relatively cheap and simple test even if you want to set up a new trunk just for this purpose.)